hossein-mohseni/mac_tor/README.md

 minimize the terminal and run any app you want with proxychains :)

-hopo you enjoy my first script
+hope you enjoy my first script